 But generally speaking, I try not to base my self-worth on other people’s opinions.

 For example, I don't care that pointy-toed stilettos are in.
-I hate them.
 I continue to rock my round-toed stilettos from three years ago and WHAT OF IT?!

 Or, when my former colleagues used to give me crap because I worked from home so often, it was pretty easy to shake off, because I knew that I got more work done from home.
 I knew that I wasn’t slacking.
 I knew that I was killing it in my performance reviews.
 Their opinions mattered … not at all.